 - Requiring the child to attend college full-time; and

 - Limiting the obligation to four (4) consecutive years of college.

 The family law attorneys at Brown, Goldstein & Levy have assisted many parents in crafting the terms of their marital settlement agreement or custody plans.
 We represent clients in Baltimore City (such as Bolton Hill, Canton, Federal Hill, Fells Point, Guilford, Homeland, Mt.
 Washington, Roland Park), Anne Arundel County, Baltimore County, Carroll County, Harford County, Howard County, Frederick County, Montgomery County, and Prince George’s County.
-If you need assistance in your divorce or custody matter, call Dana McKee or Alyssa Hildreth at 410-962-1030 to schedule a consultation.
+If you need assistance in your divorce or custody matter, call Dana McKee at 410-962-1030 to schedule a consultation.